 11mc editor: Insert new section after 10.24.6.X.
 If 14/160, which demotes and modifies contents of 10.24.6 into 10.24.6.1-4 with new section titles, is adopted, then the new text below is a new section 10.24.6.5.
 In the unlikely event that 14/160 is not adopted, demote the existing 10.24.6 into 10.24.6.1 with heading “Fine Timing Measurement” in which case the new text below is a new section 10.24.6.2

+10.24.6.Xa LCI and Location Civic retrieval using Fine timing measurement procedure

+Within the Fine Timing Measurement procedure, a STA, to request the LCI of an AP that advertises Fine Timing Measurement capability (see 8.4.2.26), shall include a Measurement Request element with Measurement Type equal to LCI request within the Fine Timing Measurement Request frame.

+Within the Fine Timing Measurement procedure, a STA, to request the Location Civic of an AP that advertises Fine Timing Measurement capability (see 8.4.2.26), shall include a Measurement Request element with Measurement Type equal to Location Civic request within the Fine Timing Measurement Request frame.

 11mc editor: insert the following paragraph if and only if 14/160 is also adopted